 The Bridge of Sighs

-It was built in 1831 by Architect Henry Hutchinson and was named after the Bridge of Sighs in Venice, even though they don’t have architecturally much in common.
-The bridge was Queen Victoria’s favourite spot in the historical city of Cambridge and by now it has become one of Cambridge’s main tourist attractions.
+It was built in 1831 by Architect Henry Hutchinson and was named after the Bridge of Signs in Venice, even though architecturally they bear no resemblance to each other.
+The bridge was said to be Queen Victoria’s favourite spot in the historical city of Cambridge and has become one of Cambridge’s main tourist attractions.

-The myth of the Bridge of Sighs
+The naming of the Bridge of Sighs

 Although the Bridge of Sighs in Cambridge looks nothing like the Venetian bridge it is named after it.
 Originally it was called ‘New Bridge’ but when Queen Victoria saw it for the first time she decided it looked like the Bridge of Sighs in Venice and nobody dared disagree.